Spectra PV-10 Tango: Development

 In an interview with the newspaper Izvestia, S7 Group founder Vladislav Filev announced the creation of a four-seater composite aircraft, as well as accompanying piston engine.

 On 21 September 2024, the first flight of a prototype Tango aircraft took place at the S7 Group's airfield at Torbeyevo, located south of Moscow.
 The flight was conducted by test pilot Vladimir Barsuk from the Chaplygin Siberian Scientific Research Institute Of Aviation (SibNIA).
-While the production engine remains in development, a Belgian ULPower Aero Engines UL520iS was used as a substitute.
+While the production APD-520 engine remains in development, a Belgian ULPower Aero Engines UL520iS was used as a substitute.